A keloids is a growth of extra scar tissue where the skin has healed after an injury.

 Causes, incidence, and risk factors

-They are more common in people ages 10 to 20, and in African Americans, Asians, and Hispanics.
+The problem†is more common in†people ages 10 to 20, and in African Americans, Asians, and Hispanics.
 Keloids often run in families.
-Keloidosis is a term used when many or repeated keloids occur.

 - Flesh-colored, red, or pink